ChrstphrHll/npc_gen/students/Levy Maendellyn.md

 ---
 ### Description
 - 2nd year Gnome Fighter in Burk
-- curly auburn hair that's parted to the left, Pale Blue eyes, and Brown skin
+- long wavy dark red hair that's plain, Pale Blue eyes, and Brown skin
 - Is Hospitable and Sly, and has Righteous as their ideal

 ### Organizations